 OpenLeash

-Authorization guardrails for AI agents.
+Authorization guardrails for AI agents and organizations.

 Works as a sidecar for OpenClaw.
 Also works with any agent.
 Learn more